bplessis/blog/_posts/2020-02-11-haproxy-exabgp.markdown

 Now that the service is avaible, time to make it highly !

-For this part we will be using [Exabgp 4.0+](https://github.com/Exa-Networks/exabgp), i used debian/buster package without issues, your mileage may vary.
+For this part we will be using [Exabgp 4.0+](https://github.com/Exa-Networks/exabgp), I used debian/buster package without issues, your mileage may vary.

 The idea is to make BGP session with your core BGP platform to publish /32 routes for each frontend, for this you'll need BGP-aware router (duh) and a BGP-aware speaker on your server (this will be exabgp's role).